junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > (Writing note for myself: this is intentional in the writing style that, in the fake quoted parts written by Chuck, there are a large amount of thought and switch between two POVs very frequently, since it's literally God POV writing, but after those, when going back to normal narrative, the writing style should switch to mostly stable single-side POV and less straightforward thought process, more reflected from words and actions).
 >
 > So actually, by reading the books, they eventually help them understand each other's thoughts better, see what one another was thinking back then more clearly, so they can use the books as references to learn more about each other's feelings/thoughts and what they missed/misunderstood and fix them.
+>
+> (coincidence: both 514 and 808 start with two lovers, one or both of them died because of the love)